GovindJha01/GitHub-Scrapper/README.md

    npm i
    ```
 5. Create a .env file in the \server directory:

-   look for .env.example for reference
+   Look for .env.example for reference

 ##🧪 Usage
 1. Start the backend server